Home » News » Industry News » Best Steel Sheet for Your Money

 When designing high-pressure vessels, storage tanks, or structural supports, the material's yield strength is crucial.
 Traditional austenitic stainless steels have low strength and require thicker plate to withstand high pressures.

-Duplex steels S32205 and super duplex steels S32750, however, have yield strengths approximately twice that of austenitic steels, allowing you to achieve maximum compressive strength with minimal thickness.
+Duplex steels S32205 and super duplex steels S32750 have yield strengths that are about twice as high as austenitic steels.
+This lets you reach maximum compressive strength with less thickness.

-Although the unit weight cost of duplex steel is higher than that of stainless steel, the total cost of the finished product is lower than the cost of using thicker stainless steel plate, making it the most cost-effective choice.
+The cost of duplex steel is higher than stainless steel.
+However, the total cost of the finished product is lower.
+This makes duplex steel the most cost-effective choice compared to using thicker stainless steel plates.

 3. Calculating the Pitting Resistance Equivalent

 When selecting a material, the PREN value should be matched to the critical pitting temperature of the environment.
-For moderately corrosive environments, 316L with a PREN of approximately 30 may be sufficient; however, for seawater and high-chloride environments, super duplex steel S32750 with a PREN exceeding 40 must be selected to ensure adequate corrosion protection.
+For moderately corrosive environments, 316L with a PREN of about 30 may be enough.
+However, for seawater and high-chloride areas, you should choose super duplex steel S32750.
+This steel has a PREN over 40 to provide good corrosion protection.

 4. Weldability, Machinability, and Fabrication Difficulty